 Options for where to invest a lump sum of money

 After paying off debts and putting some cash aside for emergencies – aim to have around £10,000 in readily-available cash as a reserve – you can look at options for where to invest a lump sum of money.
 In all cases when investing a sizeable chunk of change you should seek advice from an independent financial advisor.
 They can take a look at all your financial needs and recommend products across the market that are best suited to your needs.

 Stuck trying to find a good independent financial advisor (IFA)?
 Read our free guide to pensions advisors – how to find the best IFA for advice on where to find the right IFA for your circumstances.

 Premium Bonds – Still a favourite for savers, and everyone likes a flutter on ERNIE.
 There is no interest paid on a Premium Bond, and the minimum investment is £100.
-However, each month all bonds are entered into a prize drawer with prizes ranging from £25 to a whopping £1m.
+However, each month all bonds are entered into a prize draw with prizes ranging from £25 to a whopping £1m.
 The more bonds you have, the greater your chance of winning.
-Any winnings are tax free, but the chances are you’ll end up with less income from your lump sum compared to sticking it into a high interest account.
+Any winnings are tax-free, but the chances are you’ll end up with less income from your lump sum compared to sticking it into a high-interest account.